Surgical Case Library

 Presacral schwannomas are rare, accounting for few hospital admissions and can grow to large sizes due to minimal early symptoms and limited bone involvement.

-Portomesenteric Axis Thrombosis following Sleeve Gastrectomy
+Portomesenteric Axis Thrombosis following Sleeve Gastrectomy.

-Portal vein thrombosis (PVT) following sleeve gastrectomy is rare.
-There are limited documented cases within t...
+<p style="text-align: justify;"><strong>Portal vein thrombosis (PVT) following sleeve gastrectomy is rare. </s...

 Portomesenteric thrombosis after laparoscopic sleeve gastrectomy is extremely rare, with limited cases documented in the current literature.